 Here on our ABSUK website, we host a moderated burn support Live Chatevery Wednesday 7.30-9.00pm (UK time) and on the first Wednesday of each month, the live chat is online 7.30-8.30pm then on Zoom 8.30-9.00pm.
 The Live Chat provides the opportunity for those affected by burn injury to share experiences and discuss any concerns they may be having in relation to burns in a safe, private forum.
 For more information on how to join in the Live Chat, please click here.

 Please visit the Support Groups section of the Adult Burn Support UK website to find information about support groups in your area.

 London Area Burns Adult Support Group – This group meets every three months.
-For 2022, meetings will alternate between Zoom and in-person (venue yet to be found).
-The next meeting will be:
+For 2024, meetings will alternate between online and in-person – more details to follow as speakers, locations and activities are finalised and booked in.